KittyMac/MLClock/README.md

 for training the model, simply run `python train.py learn` and 1m iterations of randomly generate clock faces will be trained.  once you have some weights trained, you can run `python train.py convert` to export a new coreml model, `python train.py test` to run an comprehensive accuracy test, or `python train.py test2 4:15:25` with a time to test against a specific time.

+## Clock Localization

+train a very small, very fast model which can detect the clock face used in training the time detection model.  utilize a genetic algorithm to find the closest quadrilateral crop of the image to get the clock face

 TODO
 ------------

 1. experiment to find the best model architecture
-2. add object localization to the app so we can smartly crop the clock face
-3. add more image augmentation to training to allow more off angled shots of the face
+2. add more image augmentation to training to allow more off angled shots of the face